Litti8/fake-commerce-api/README.md

         ```

 6.  **Populate Database (Optional, local venv):**
-    * Populate the database with fake product data:
+    * Populate the database with fake product data. **Images for products are generated using placeholder URLs for local development.**
         ```bash
         python manage.py populate_products --num_products 200 # Adjust number as needed
         ```